33 years later, Eddie Murphy, Arsenio Hall return to Zamunda

 Thirty-three years after “Coming to America,” Murphy and Hall have returned to Zamunda.
 The sequel, originally planned to hit theaters last year, was sold due of the pandemic by Paramount Pictures to Amazon, where it will begin streaming Friday.

 It’s an unlikely coda to a blockbuster comedy, one that belongs so completely to the late ’80s that even the sequel tries to keep some of that era’s spirit.
-(En Vogue and Salt-N-Pepa make cameos.)
+(A few notable R&B and hip-hop groups make cameos.)
 “Coming 2 America,” directed by Craig Brewer, reverses the fish-out-water plot to bring Queens to Zamunda after Akeem learns he fathered a son (Jermaine Fowler) on his first visit to New York.

 Some elements have been updated.
 There’s a plot of female empowerment; KiKi Layne plays Akeem’s daughter.
 At the barbershop, where Murphy and Hall also reprise their characters, the conversation bounces from Teslas to transgender people.